Fire Safety at Howard Cottage

-In the past twelve months, working closely with the local fire service, we carried out a comprehensive fire risk assessment across our three sheltered schemes, our Flexicare scheme and our general needs blocks.
-This resulted in a number of ‘action points’ for each of the buildings we assessed – you can read a summary of our progress:
+In the past twelve months, working closely with the local fire service, we carried out a comprehensive fire risk assessment across our three sheltered schemes, our Flexicare scheme and our general needs low-rise flat blocks.
+This resulted in a number of ‘action points’ for each of the buildings we assessed.
+Here is a summary of our progress to August 2018:

 The summary will be updated regularly as the actions are completed.

 We want to encourage residents to continue to work with us and take preventative actions such as avoiding leaving rubbish in communal areas or propping fire doors open.

 Please note it is your responsibility to test your smoke alarms and to replace the batteries.
 If there is a problem with the smoke alarm after you have replaced the battery please contact us immediately and request a repair.

 We employ the services of an independent fire risk assessor The Health and Safety People (THSP) and a company called Safe IS to carry out fire safety checks.

 Safe IS visits all our blocks and sheltered schemes where fire alarm systems are installed on a six monthly basis and tests and services the units as well as reporting any defects or areas for concern to us.